markxroberts/risco-lan-bridge/doc/manual.md

 - The type of panel to invoke (Agility / Wicomm / WicommPro / LightSYS / ProSYSPlus / GTPlus).
 - The control panel's IP address (it is recommended that your control panel operates with a Fixed IP or a DHCP address reservation).
 - The listening TCP port of your central unit.
 By default, this port is port 1000, but the installer may well have changed it.
-- The access code (Panel_Password options).
+- The access code (panelPassword options).
 By default, this code is 5678 and it is rarely changed.
 (If this code has been changed, see the FAQ for more information on the discovery procedure)
-- The protocol encryption key (or Panel_Id).
+- The protocol encryption key (or panelId).
 By default, this key is equal to 1 when it leaves the factory and, again, it is rare that it is changed during installation.

 # Initialization and launch of the connection